AlexWWWWWWW/HKU-FYP25089-VARdict/README.md

 # HKU-FYP25089-VARdict

-### Pose Estimator: YOLO vs OpenPose
+### Pose Estimator: RTMPose
 * YOLO has less dependency, but a simpler bone structure, no neck and glutes
-* MMPose: more points, more accurate structure compared to YOLO
+* RTMPose: more points, more accurate structure compared to YOLO

 ### Environment